 While there are no formal deadlines to sign up for CSA shares, once the shares sell out, they’re gone.
 It’s possible we’ll have room to accept members after the CSA season has begun, but that is not always the case.
 CSA shares are offered at a prorated price if there is room to sign up after the season has started.

-NOW OPEN: Winter Season AND Summer Season CSA 2019 (Customize your share)
+NOW OPEN: Summer Season CSA 2019 (Customize your share)

 It’s best to read through this “About CSA” information first, then read specifics of each respective page.

 CSA members participate in their own food supply by committing to share in the harvest of a local farm.
 Members purchase shares at the beginning of the season, and each week (every two weeks in fall and winter) receive seasonal vegetables: a subscription to the farm’s harvest.
 Elmwood Stock Farm’s CSA members receive gourmet-quality vegetables that have been freshly harvested to ensure high flavor and nutritional benefit.